mehta128/Custom-Image-Data-Load-For-GANs/README.md

 Input: .png, .jpg images, stored in data.zip

-Output: Transferring the images to tensor, do the training of network, dataprocessing, classification etc.(not shown) and display the images.
+Output: Transferring the images to tensor, do the training of network, dataprocessing, classification etc.(not shown) and plot the images on graph.
 Sample output is shown in output.png